tobyweston/blog/source/_posts/2014-11-25-scala-learning-curve.md

 description: "Scala's learning curve; expect a quick ramp up in skill but a shallower increase (slow down) as you adopt more sophisticated and advanced functional features.
 Read more."
 ---

-If you've just started to learn Scala and are wondering what to expect, it's fairly typical to experience a quick ramp up in skill followed by a slower adoption of the more sophisticated features.
+If you've just started to learn Scala and are wondering what to expect, it's typical to experience a quick ramp up in skill followed by a slower adoption of the more sophisticated features.
 In this post, I talk about what I think of as a typical learning curve.

 {% img center ../../../../../images/learning_curve.png 752 389 %}